cire-thk/BifacialSimu/Readme.md

 "TBB is a system package and anaconda does not allow users to uninstall it.
 The reinstallation of the package should thus be avoided."
 > pip install TBB --ignore-installed

+__rtrace cannot be found__ - if you are doing a Raytracing simulation and this error occurs, it means incorrectly installed bifacial_radiance.
+To handle this error make sure the radiance_bin is added to the system variables.
+You can test weather your installation is correct by opening the cmd console and type in ratrace as a command.
+When your installation is correct the outcome is as follows: "rtrace: fatal - missing octree argument".

 ***

 ## Program Function